Pyotr Pavlovich Yershov: Relation to the Mendeleev family

-When brothers Pyotr and Nikolai Yershov came to the Tobol grammar school, the principal of the school was Ivan Pavlovich Mendeleev, the father of the famous scientist Dmitri Ivanovich Mendeleev.
-When Pyotr Yershov returned from St. Petersburg to Tobolsk as a famous poet in 1835, Ivan Pavlovich Mendeleev lost his sight and his family lived on the production of a small glassworks run by Marie Dmitrijevna Mendeleev.
+When brothers Pyotr and Nikolai Yershov came to the Tobol grammar school, the principal of the school was Ivan Pavlovich Mendeleev, the father of the scientist Dmitri Ivanovich Mendeleev.
+When Pyotr Yershov returned from St. Petersburg to Tobolsk as a poet in 1835, Ivan Pavlovich Mendeleev lost his sight and his family lived on the production of a small glassworks run by Marie Dmitrijevna Mendeleev.
 At that time, the role changed and Ivan Mendeleev's pupil became the teacher of his last children.
 Marie Dmitrijevna owned the largest library in Tobolsk, and Yershov soon became close to his teacher's family.
 It was he who arranged for the Mendeleev's youngest son, Dmitri Ivanovich Mendeleev, to enter the grammar school together with his brother Paul, who was two years older.
 As the director of the grammar school, he enabled Dmitri to graduate two years earlier.
 This allowed Marie Dmitrijevna to go to St. Petersburg with the talented Dmitri for the last money left after the glassworks fire and have him enrolled to study at the Main Pedagogical Institute.
 In return, Dmitri Ivanovich Mendeleev, who had already made a living in St. Petersburg after graduation, helped his teacher Yershov with the reprint of The Little Humpbacked Horse after the release of censorship.

 In 1862, Pyotr Pavlovich Yershov became the father-in-law of Dmitri Ivanovich Mendeleev, when he married Dmitrije's stepdaughter from his first marriage, Feozva Nikitichna Leshcheva.
-The help that Yershov provided to the Mendeleev family in Tobolsk during the most difficult times could already be repaid by the famous Professor Mendeleev by supporting his wife's family.
+The help that Yershov provided to the Mendeleev family in Tobolsk during the most difficult times could already be repaid by Professor Mendeleev by supporting his wife's family.
 Pyotr Yershov did not learn about the divorce, he died in 1869 during a happy relationship.